SimplyCEO/Feather-Browser/README.md

 <img src="./assets/icon_git.png" width="32" title="Feather Browser"> Feather Browser
 ====================================================================================

-A quick example of a browser, made in pure C using GTK3 and WebKit2GTK+.
+A quick example of a browser, made in pure ANSI C using GTK3 and WebKit2GTK+.

 Usage
 -----